Fareb (2005 film)

-Fareb (English: Cheat) is a 2005 Indian romantic thriller film directed by Deepak Tijori.
+Fareb (English: Cheat) is a 2005 Indian Hindi-language romantic thriller film directed by Deepak Tijori.
 The film stars sisters Shilpa Shetty and Shamita Shetty and Manoj Bajpai.
-The music is composed by Anu Malik.
+The film's music is composed by Anu Malik.

 Plot

 Aditya works as a creative director in an advertising agency.
 His wife, Neha, a medical practitioner, is devoted to her husband and kid.
 Riya is married to Amit Singhania, a corporate honcho who happened to be a client of Aditya's ad-agency.
 Riya and Aditya meet at a presentation and she gets attracted to him.
 Riya is completely smitten by Aditya and tries to seduce him time and again.
 He spurns her advances initially but succumbs to her charms eventually.
 This leads to a rift between Aditya and Neha.
 And then the unthinkable happens: Riya is murdered.
 The needle of suspicion points towards Aditya and the cops arrest him.
 Someone is also watching Aditya and blackmailing him for his affair with Riya.
 In the end it's shown that Neha killed Riya in a fit of rage.
 She goes to confront Riya and ask her to leave her husband but Riya insults her and tells Neha to get out of her house.
 So Neha gets mad and hits Riya with a vase killing her.
 In the end, she gets away with Riya's murder and lives happily with her husband.